Evo-DKD: Dual-Knowledge Decoding for Autonomous Ontology Evolution in Large Language Models: Results

-To enable this, we used the fine-tuned TinyLlama-1.1B model mentioned in Section~\ref{Training} and varied only the prompting strategy to emulate the three decoding modes without changing model weights or architecture.
-This allowed us to simulate and evaluate dual-decoder behavior under different decoding constraints using the same trained backbone.

-For each domain, we created evaluation sets consisting of 40 carefully curated input-output pairs (totaling 120 examples) and systematically computed performance metrics mentioned above.
-This setup allows us to compare the effectiveness of isolated versus integrated reasoning strategies across diverse ontology types.
+We used the fine-tuned TinyLlama-1.1B from Section~\ref{Training} and varied only the prompting strategy to emulate the three modes, without changing model weights or architecture.
+For each domain, we created evaluation sets of 40 carefully curated input-output pairs (120 total) and systematically computed the metrics above, allowing comparison of isolated versus integrated reasoning strategies across diverse ontology types.